 Book ahead, and you can see this marvel of medieval engineering on a tour of some of the underground tunnels that this man-made river rushes through.
 The visit takes 60-90 minutes, is conducted in English, and is surprisingly fascinating, but you must book far in advance, and the booking system is complex for non-Italian speakers.

-Our Invitation to Tuscany concierge service can organise this for you free of charge, albeit with as much notice as possible.
+If you're staying in one of our villas, our concierge service can organise this for you free of charge, albeit with as much notice as possible.

 You’ll see beautiful vaulted rooms, graceful tunnels and water rushing in channels beneath your feet.
 The tour includes a visit to the Water Museum, spread over three floors above a fountain and with a multimedia presentation that shows how the engineering was done.